 Where to Stay Near Waun Fach

 The best place to stay for this hike is the quaint market town of Crickhowell.
-There are several boutique hotels and B&Bs on offer here but I like the Ty Croeso Boutique B&B, which is an exquisitely renovated Victorian building.
+There are several boutique hotels and B&Bs on offer in and around Crickhowell.

 Packing List for a Waun Fach Circular Walk